Typhoon Rita (1972): Meteorological history

 Rita completed its cyclonic loop on July 25 and subsequently accelerated northward as it moved into a convergent flow region between the Manchuria low and the ridge near Japan.
 The storm skirted the Korean Peninsula on July 26, passing near Jeju Province off the southwestern coast of South Korea, before moving over the Yellow Sea.
 Turning westward over the Sea, Rita brushed the northern coast of Shandong Peninsula in China before transitioning into an extratropical cyclone over the Bohai Sea around 12:00 UTC on July 26 according to the JMA's best track.
 Thereafter, the storm's winds dropped below typhoon force for the first time since it attained such winds 18 days prior.
 Rita then made landfall near Tianjin, China as a weakening system.
 Though judged to be extratropical by the JMA at this time, the China Meteorological Agency asserts that Rita remained tropical until its landfall in accordance with radar imagery and radiosonde observations.
 Regardless of the true nature of the system as it struck North China, Rita further degraded over land.
-The remnant low persisted for several more days as they moved through Northern China and eventually Mongolia by July 28.
+The remnant low persisted for several more days as it moved through Northern China and eventually Mongolia by July 28.
 The remnants of Rita were last noted on July 30, as a 1000 mb (hPa; 29.53 inHg) low over Northeast China.